 Collect miles with different airlines than what you want to fly

-To give an example, a one-way business class ticket from the United States to South Africa on Qatar Airways would cost 75,000 American AAdvantage miles or to the Middle East on Qatar Airways would cost 70,000 American AAdvantage miles without big fees, or 95,000 Qatar Privilege Club miles.
+To give an example, a one-way business class ticket from the United States to South Africa on Qatar Airways would cost 75,000 American AAdvantage miles, or if you booked through Qatar Airways Privilege Club, you’d pay 95,000 Qatar Airways Avios.

 So when comparing the best airline credit cards, don’t discount a card just because it isn’t issued with your preferred carrier.
 You can often leverage alliances and partnerships, or move points from a flexible points currency to whichever program is best for booking your flight award.